yosefeliezrie/yosefeliezrie/README.md

 ### Some facts
 - 🐕 I love all dogs.
 Our cavoodle Lucky reviews most of my code.
 - 🌱 I’m currently learning mobile app development
 - 🍣 I was a chef in the past and love all things food and cooking.
-I love I love sushi, meat, and pasta.
-- ◼️ Dark mode, semi; and spaces.
+- ◼️ Dark mode, semi; and tabs.